madebits/madebits.github.io/r/linux-csman.md

 ## File Tools

-Two copy file commands are provided.
-They can be run without `sudo`.
-First uses `tar` and `pv` and second invokes `rsync` with some parameters (removing training slashes from input directories):
+Two copy file commands are provided to copy directories.
+These commands can be run without `sudo`.
+First uses `tar` and `pv` and second invokes `rsync` with some parameters to improve progress reporting (removing training slashes from input directories):

 ```bash
 # faster